learn-co-curriculum/reading-ios-nsarray/README.md

 #### The Role Of `nil`

 Notice the inclusion of `nil` at the end of the object list; `nil` is a notation that means "no-object" or "nothing".
-It's significant here because `nil` is how a collection understands its end point.
-In this case, `nil` acts as the "sentinel value"— a special marker that tells the array when to stop looking for new objects.
+It's significant here because `nil` is acts as the "sentinel value" which tells the `-initWithObjects:` method when to stop looking for new objects.

-**Note:** *Using the array literal syntax handles the* `nil` *sentinel for you, which is one of the literal syntax's advantages.*
+**Note:** *One of the advantages of using the array literal syntax is that it doesn't require a sentinel value to mark the end of the objects list.*

 #### Creating Empty Arrays